KyleBehiels/LandlordApplication/README.md

     - `git push origin master` push the changes to the communal repository (communal)

+### Getting this repository on your local machine.

 ### Installing NodeJS and NPM

 For Windows and Mac - Download and install the executables from [here](https://nodejs.org/en/download/) Linux - Should be in your package manager but check [here](https://nodejs.org/en/download/package-manager/)